Provide a security test that is a logical test rather than a CAPTCHA

 - Another good accessibility practice is to offer the possibility to contact a person from the company, if the user is having problems completing the logical test.
 This could be done by providing a link, such as: “Please contact us if you have any problems answering this question” next to the test.

-The best solution is to completly do without a CAPTCHA or logical test, and to use one or more of the following solutions that are more “transparent” for the user:
+The best solution is to completely do without a CAPTCHA or logical test, and to use one or more of the following solutions that are more “transparent” for the user:

 - A hidden field in the form that should remain blank (the “Honeypot” technique).